Epics

 An epic in RIDDL is a definition that defines a large user story with a set of use cases.
 This is the same concept as the idea Kent Beck introduced in 1997.
 In RIDDL, a story gets a little more involved than the usual formulations of a user story:

-As an {actor}, I would like {capability}, so that {benefit}
+As an {user}, I would like {capability}, so that {benefit}

 or

-In order to receive {benefit}, as an {actor}, I can {capability}
+In order to receive {benefit}, as an {user}, I can {capability}

 which have these three ideas: